Exploring how one person’s story contains a nugget of truth that resonates with many.

 My documentaries focus on the stories of real people to infuse personal meaning into larger themes.

 To write my book, I’ve pored over a century of family documents, photographs, diaries, and letters.
 Long-hidden family secrets shed light on my parents’ decision to stake their future on rental property in West Garfield Park—and stay for twenty years after its racial transformation.
 Through extensive research, I learned how racist real estate practices undermined the very fabric of my former community–and scores of other American neighborhoods–creating impoverished and violent landscapes still haunting our country today.

 100,000 views and counting

-Follow them from young marrieds to parents to their live-long career as janitors in West Garfield Park, where they work, save, and fulfill the dream of sending their three sons to college and owning rental property.
-One son, my dad, Fred, meets and marries my mom, Lillian in November 1942.
+One son, my dad, Fred, meets and marries my mom, Lillian, in November 1942.
 Mom’s diaries of her courtship with Dad pulse with the thrill of falling in love.
 But just before their wedding, Mom’s mother plummets into psychosis, becoming a toxic presence in their lives.

 Letters of a World War II Airman

-I’ve posted these letters on, or close to, the seventieth anniversary of the date each was written.
+I’ve posted most of these letters on, or close to, the seventieth anniversary of the date each was written.
 You can read them on the blog, Letters of a WWII Airman.
-They’re a link across the decades to another era and to the anxious hearts of all parents whose children are in harm’s way.
-The last post of this blog was made in October 2015, when the letters ended.
+They’re a link across decades to the anxious hearts of all parents whose children are in harm’s way.
+The last post of this blog was made in October 2015, on the 70th anniversary of when the letters ended.